ajkd/Traffic-Light-Control-Using-Image-Processing-With-openCV/README.md

 ### Working Model
  - Application written in Python and c++ ( refer readme.md at cpp folder for more info about c++ ) and  runs in windows environment
  - Vehicle present in lanes is detected by sensors and web cams
- - Sensors are connected to Arduino board and Arduino board connected to application windows machine via serial port.
+ - Sensors if used detect traffic, must be connected to Arduino board and Arduino board connected to application windows machine via serial port.
 Application will communicate with application running in Arduino to read sensor data.
 Application will determine presence of traffic by received values